Kobby6-lang/Dino-Game/README.md

 Go to void Start and add the new void you just made into it.

 void Start is when you click play the action an happens once until you start again.
-So we when press play we get a fresh game to play.
+So we when press play again we get a fresh game to play.

 ,,,